Apartment: United States

 Many campaigners, such as Upton Sinclair and Jacob Riis, pushed for reforms in tenement dwellings.
 As a result, the New York State Tenement House Act was passed in 1901 to improve the conditions.
 More improvements followed.
 In 1949, President Harry S. Truman signed the Housing Act of 1949 to clean slums and reconstruct housing units for the poor.

 The Dakota (1884) was one of the first luxury apartment buildings in New York City.
 The majority, however, remained tenements.

-Some significant developments in architectural design of apartment buildings came out of the 1950s and 1960s.
-Among them were groundbreaking designs in Chicago: the 860-880 Lake Shore Drive Apartments (1951), Marina City (1964) and Lake Point Tower (1968).

 In the United States, "tenement" is a label usually applied to the less expensive, more basic rental apartment buildings in older sections of large cities.
 Many of these apartment buildings are "walk-ups" without an elevator, and some have shared bathing facilities, though this is becoming less common.
 The slang term "dingbat" is used to describe cheap urban apartment buildings from the 1950s and 1960s with unique and often wacky façades to differentiate themselves within a full block of apartments.
 They are often built on stilts, and with parking underneath.

+Nationwide, apartments have been part of American urban and suburban developments since their emergence.
+Apartment living spread rapidly in the late 19th century.
+Industrial hubs like Chicago and Boston popularized brick "two-flats" and elegant multi-family "French flats," while Spanish-style courtyard apartments flourished across Southern California to maximize natural light and cross-ventilation.
+Smaller cities like Omaha, Nebraska, Denver, Colorado, and Louisville, Kentucky relied on apartments to meet their expanding residential needs from the 1860s onward, continuing today.

+After World War II, U.S. growth reshaped multi-family housing across the Sunbelt and western states.
+Developers built low-rise garden apartments and sprawling complexes centered on swimming pools, designed to accommodate a mobile, car-dependent post-war workforce.
+Some significant developments in architectural design of apartment buildings came out of the 1950s and 1960s.
+Among them were groundbreaking designs in Chicago, including the 860-880 Lake Shore Drive Apartments (1951), Marina City (1964) and Lake Point Tower (1968).

+By the late 20th century, urban renewal sparked widespread warehouse and industrial loft conversions across Midwestern and West Coast downtowns.
+Modern multi-family housing across U.S. metros is largely defined by transit-oriented developments and dense, mixed-use infill construction.
+Apartments continue to anchor housing developments across the entire nation.